orsonteodoro/muslx32/README.md

 fi
 </pre>

+The ebuild / overlay precedence is low-to-high with gentoo -> musl -> muslx32 ->
+local, respectively.
+This means that test gentoo ebuilds first.
+If gentoo-overlay doesn't work or buggy, try the musl-overlay for a fix.
+If musl-overlay can't fix it, then use the muslx32 ebuilds.
+If the priority is done correctly, it should do it automatically.

 ### About the muslx32 profile

 This profile uses a 64-bit linux kernel with x32 ABI compatibility.
 Almost all